 Consider your week.
 If you need t-shirt essentials for men over 30 or women’s wardrobe basics, plan for work, errands, and social nights.
 Keep a crisp best white t-shirt for dressier casual moments.

 Duplicates are okay if they serve a purpose.
-An invariant approach — three of the same everyday t-shirts — simplifies mornings.
+Buying three of the same everyday t-shirt simplifies mornings.
 It’s a smart clothing choice for busy people.

 Men vs women: does it change the number?